Easy Strawberry Mousse

-- Strain strawberries through fine-mess strainer set in small saucepan, rendering a minimum of ⅔ cup juice.
-Reserve juice, and do not wash bowl.
-Return strained strawberries to the food processor and process until smooth 15-20 seconds.
-Strain puree through fine-mesh strainer into now empty bowl, pressing on solids to remove seeds and pulp until you have 1⅔ cup of puree.
+- Return strained strawberries to the food processor and process until smooth 15-20 seconds.
+Strain puree through a fine-mesh strainer into the now empty bowl, pressing on solids to remove seeds and pulp until you have 1⅔ cup of puree.

 - Place Chambord or raspberry liqueur in a small bowl and sprinkle gelatin over liqueur and let sit until gelatin softens about 5 minutes.

-- Using the stand mixer fitted with the whisk, whip chilled cream and remaining ¼ cup till the cream holds peaks.
+- Using the stand mixer fitted with the whisk, whip chilled cream and the remaining ¼ cup of sugar until the cream holds peaks.
 Add berry mixture and mix on low until no white streaks remain, 10-15 seconds.
 Portion into dessert dishes and chill for at least 4 hours.